 The Future of Wireless Charging

-Wireless charging integrations are starting to appear everywhere you look.
+Inductive charging integrations are starting to appear everywhere you look.

 Newer car models offer wireless charging in the center console.
 Airports and various Starbucks locations are implementing charging pads into their counters and visitor stations.
-IKEA is even rolling out new furniture with built-in wireless charging.
+IKEA is even rolling out new furniture with built-in inductive charging.
 With these new developments, this technology shows promise for the future.

 Experts will continue to work on charging over longer distances.
 With smaller, tighter coils, they can perhaps fit more wires and create stronger electromagnetic fields.
 In the future, you can expect to see the integration of wireless charging in new industries, as well as everyday life.